-- That as a matter of urgency, To request that a report be brought to Housing & New Homes Committee on the business case modelling for a "spend to save" purchase of emergency/temporary accommodation by the council and that this modeling: - (i) Estimates revenue savings on current expenditure of private provision; - (ii) Estimates the capital appreciation and rental income that would flow to the council through ownership of Emergency accommodation; - (iii) Explores the potential to offer greater support to residents of emergency accommodation from any savings achieved; - (iv) That such modeling also consider Should take into account and continue to build on the work already in progress on the feasibility of temporary housing options purchases, in addition to the existing HRA purchasing policy; - 2.
-That after consideration and approval of the That this modelling report by the Housing & New Homes Committee any recommendations be reported referred to the Policy, Resources & Growth committee, in order to explore acquiring such accommodation, including detail on possible timetables, plus any such as recommendations on policy changes and delegated powers needed to enable purchases to take place.
+- 1. To request that a report be brought to Housing & New Homes Committee on the business case modelling for a "spend to save" purchase of emergency/temporary accommodation by the council and that this modeling: - (i) Estimates revenue savings on current expenditure of private provision; - (ii) Estimates the capital appreciation and rental income that would flow to the council through ownership of Emergency accommodation; - (iii) Explores the potential to offer greater support to residents of emergency accommodation from any savings achieved; - (iv) Should take into account and continue to build on the work already in progress on the feasibility of temporary housing options, in addition to the existing HRA purchasing policy; - 2.
+That after consideration and approval of the report by the Housing & New Homes Committee any recommendations be referred to the Policy, Resources & Growth committee, such as recommendations on policy changes and delegated powers.